Loves Only You

-Loves Only You (ラヴズオンリーユー, foaled 26 March 2016) is a Japanese Thoroughbred racehorse.
+Loves Only You (Japanese: ラヴズオンリーユー, Hepburn: Ravuzu Onrii Yuu; foaled 26 March 2016) is a Japanese Thoroughbred racehorse.
 She showed promise as a two-year-old when she won both her races.
 In the following spring she took the Wasurenagusa Sho before extending her unbeaten run to four by winning the Yushun Himba in record time.
 She sustained her first defeat in November 2019 when she ran third in the Queen Elizabeth II Cup.
 She failed to win in five starts as a four-year-old in 2020, but returned to her best form in 2021 when she won the Kyoto Kinen, Queen Elizabeth II Cup, the Breeders' Cup Filly & Mare Turf in the United States and the Hong Kong Cup.
 She was awarded an Eclipse Award as the American Champion Female Turf Horse for 2021, as well as the JRA Award for Best Older Filly or Mare of the same year.

 Background

 Loves Only You is a bay mare with a short white blaze and a white socks on her left hind and forelegs bred in Hokkaido by Northern Farm.
 As a yearling in 2017 she was consigned to the Select Sale and was bought for ¥172,800,000 by DMM.com Co Ltd, as one of the horses that the company offered for shared ownership among users of the website.
 She was sent into training with Yoshito Yahagi.

 She was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Loves Only You's dam Loves Only Me, a half-sister to Rumplestiltskin, was trained in Ireland but never raced and was exported to Japan after being sold for $900,000 at Keeneland in November 2009.
 She was a granddaughter of the outstanding racehorse and broodmare Miesque.
 Loves Only Me has also produced Loves Only You's full brother Real Steel, winner of the Dubai Turf.